 Nikon D7200 is the top DX-format of Nikon’s DSLR cameras.
 It features a highly powerful 24.2 MP DX-format CMOS sensor and no OLPF, thus producing maximum sharpness and stunning images in almost all shooting environments.
 When combined together with its recently introduced EXPEED 4 image processing system, your camera is expected to offer HD video and sharp images with a wider dynamic range, and an extra advantage of offering to meter and autofocusing precision.

-The following are the top and recommended options for the best lenses for Nikon D7200 DSLR Camera.
+The following are the top and recommended options for the best lenses for Nikon D7200 in 2019.
 Pay attention to their features, as well as the photographic uses that they work best at.